oumaima-kboubi/DevOps-Testing-Pipeline/README.md

 <img src= "https://github.com/oumaima-kboubi/DevOps-Testing-Pipeline/blob/main/readme%20images/problem2.png" />

-==> Service Events: You've reached the limit on the number of tasksw
+==> Service Events: You've reached the limit on the number of tasks you can run ...